iamsuteerth/NodeJS-Guide/00_HTML_Status_Codes.md

 `401` | Unauthorized | This indicates that the request has not been applied because it lacks valid authentication credentials for the target resource.
 `402` | Payment Required | *Reserved*
 `403` | **Forbidden** | This indicates that the server understood the request but refuses to authorize it.
-`404` | **Not Found** | This indicates that the origin server did not find a current representation for the target resource or is not willing to disclose that one exists."
+`404` | **Not Found** | This indicates that the origin server did not find a current representation for the target resource or is not willing to disclose that one exists.
 `405` | Method Not Allowed | This indicates that the method specified in the request-line is known by the origin server but not supported by the target resource.
 `406` | Not Acceptable | This indicates that the target resource does not have a current representation that would be acceptable to the user agent, according to the proactive negotiation header fields received in the request, and the server is unwilling to supply a default representation.
 `407` | Proxy Authentication Required | This is similar to 401 (Unauthorized), but indicates that the client needs to authenticate itself in order to use a proxy.